yllus/external-header-footer/readme.txt

 * Need to clear the cache of an external header/footer immediately?
 No problem - clicking the **Save Changes** button on the settings page for this plug-in do exactly that.

+== Screenshots ==

+1. The settings page for External Header Footer allows you to enable/disable whether or not your WordPress website's header and footer will be available for external consumption (**Expose Header and Footer**).
+If that option is checked, the **Header URL** and **Footer URL** fields display the URLs that should be retrieved by external websites when using your site's header and footer.

+   Within the **Consume Header / Footer from External Website** section, you can optionally consume another site's header and footer, and then use the provided PHP functions to output them to your WordPress site's pages.

+2. This displays what's found at the **Demo Page URL**; namely, some placeholder text wrapped by your site's header and footer.

+== Changelog ==

+= 1.0 =
+* Initial release; tested compatibility with WordPress v3.9.2.

+== Upgrade Notice ==

+= 1.0 =
+* Initial release.